enphnt/blog-old/src/pages/06-08-2018-git-worktree/index.md

 title: "Git into testing with `git worktree`"
 ---

 Git can sometimes make your head spin.
-I know I am safe in assuming that im not alone in the feeling because of the fact that sites like this exist: https://ohshitgit.comp
+I know I am safe in assuming that im not alone in the feeling because of the fact that sites like <a href="https://ohshitgit.com">Oh Shit Git</a> exist.

 <div style="text-align:center">
   <img src="../images/ohshitgit.jpg" alt="ohshitgit.com" width="500px">